Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations

 The proportional allocation framework frees a substantial fraction of the cluster's CPU budget: sparse-domain ranks that previously reserved \SI{1000}{\milli\cpu} each may now request as little as \SI{67}{\milli\cpu}.
 This paper asks the natural follow-up question: \emph{can the freed capacity be reclaimed by co-scheduling a second simulation's ranks on the same physical cores, thereby increasing cluster throughput without additional hardware?}

-We address this question through four contributions: \begin{enumerate} \item A PMPI-based profiling methodology that measures per-rank CPU duty cycles, quantifying the idle capacity available for multiplexing. \item A Kubernetes multiplexing framework that co-locates up to five concurrent CFD simulations on shared nodes using requests-only scheduling, achieving $3.74\times$ throughput at $N=5$ with a Pareto knee at $N=3$ (86\% scheduling efficiency). \item An analytical throughput model with a single fitted parameter ($\beta$) that predicts multiplexing gains within $\pm 4$\% for $N=1\ldots5$, enabling practitioners to determine the optimal co-location density from a single profiling run. \item A dynamic controller that automatically profiles, resizes CPU requests (via KEP-1287 In-Place Pod Vertical Scaling), and packs additional simulations without manual intervention, achieving $3.25\times$ throughput for 4~concurrent simulations with 64~in-place pod resizes and zero pod restarts --- the first application of in-place CPU scaling to running MPI workloads. \end{enumerate}
+We address this question through six contributions: \begin{enumerate} \item A profiling methodology based on the MPI standard profiling interface (PMPI) that measures per-rank CPU duty cycles, quantifying the idle capacity available for multiplexing, and a complementary cgroup-accounting method for applications that cannot be intercepted at the MPI layer. \item A Kubernetes multiplexing framework that co-locates up to eight concurrent CFD simulations on shared nodes using requests-only scheduling, achieving $4.09\times$ throughput at $N=6$ with a Pareto knee at $N=3$ (86\% scheduling efficiency). \item An analytical throughput model with a single fitted contention parameter ($\beta$) and an explicit validity domain.
+One coefficient fitted on one mesh reproduces twelve concurrent configurations across a $4\times$ range of mesh sizes within 6.4\%; calibration from a single $N=2$ run yields conservative capacity estimates, under-predicting throughput by at most 11\%. \item An empirical characterization of the capacity boundary: when the worker pod count exceeds the cluster vCPU count ($\rho_N > 1$), busy-wait MPI progress threads displace useful computation and throughput collapses below the sequential baseline ($0.50\times$ at $N=8$).
+The boundary location is predicted by the model's own load variable, and the penalty for crossing it is quantified. \item Generality evidence beyond a single workload and cluster: four NAS Parallel Benchmarks kernels co-locate at $1.94$--$1.99\times$ ($N=2$, class~D), a six-node subset reproduces the dual-simulation gain ($1.68\times$ vs.\ $1.77\times$ on twelve nodes), and per-pod memory accounting shows linear growth of 1.1\,GiB per simulation, far from the memory capacity of the cluster. \item A dynamic controller that automatically profiles, resizes CPU requests (via KEP-1287 In-Place Pod Vertical Scaling), and packs additional simulations without manual intervention, achieving $3.25\times$ throughput for 4~concurrent simulations with 64~in-place pod resizes and zero pod restarts, the first application of in-place CPU scaling to running MPI workloads. \end{enumerate}